Anthropoid ceramic coffins: Offerings

 These burials were typically associated with a large variety of expensive grave offerings.
 The offerings consist of ceramics, bronzes, and jewelry of precious metals and stones.
 Wide ranges of ceramic offerings are found with the burials such as Cypriot, Canaanite, Egyptian, Mycenaean, and Philistine pottery.
 The pottery can be separated into two categories, that which is found within the coffin and that which is found outside of the coffin.
 The pottery found outside of the coffin is typically larger and of a more utilitarian variety, such as storage jars, pithoi, stirrup jars, and cooking pots.
 The pottery found inside the coffins is smaller and of a higher quality, including Cypriots milk bowls, Egyptian alabaster cups, pilgrim flasks, and juglets.
-The earlier burials (14th–12th centuries BCE) were associated with more Egyptian influenced pottery and finds, whereas the later burials (12th–10th centuries BCE) were associated with the Philistine culture.
+The earlier burials (14th–12th centuries BC) were associated with more Egyptian influenced pottery and finds, whereas the later burials (12th–10th centuries BC) were associated with the Philistine culture.

 Bronze tools and implements were another common burial offering associated with anthropoid ceramic coffins.
 The bronze items are usually Egyptian in style and consist of bowls, pitchers, knives, and in one case a wine set.
 The wine set consisted of a bronze pitcher and a strainer and is one of only a few complete sets found.
 In a rich coffin of a woman at Deir el-Balah an Egyptian New Kingdom style bronze mirror was found.
 Bronze was not the only type metal artifact found; in one of the tombs at Tell el-Far’ah one of oldest pieces of Iron in the Levant was found.

 These anthropoid ceramic coffins appear to have been associated with wealthier individuals and consequently have a trove of expensive small finds.
 Many beads from necklaces and bracelets made of expensive materials were found inside the coffins.
 Golden beads in the shapes of palmettes and lotus blossoms were common and showed the incorporation of Egyptian and Near Eastern art motifs in the funerary adornment.
 Many of the beads found were made out of a semi-precious stone, carnelian.
 Another interesting find associated with one of the coffins at Deir el-Balah was a makeup spoon in the shape of a diving woman.
 This is a common motif found in Egyptian art of the New Kingdom period.
 One of the more important small finds associated with the coffins from all sites they were found at are scarabs.
 Scarabs bearing imagery and the cartouches of New Kingdom Pharaohs, including one of Rameses II, have been found in context with most of the coffins and suggest that the people buried in the coffins were possibly Egyptian officials.